 Mya is currently a sophomore in high school and on the varsity gymnastics team.
 She is also a competitive cheerleader, and this spring, will run track, too.
 But last year, in January 2020, the young star’s rise came to a screeching halt after an injury.

 The Injury That Stopped Mya In Her Tracks

 “I was at a gymnastics meet in Birmingham,” Mya says, “and I had just mastered a half twist the day before.
 I wanted to warm it up because I knew if I didn’t, I wouldn’t be able to do it in my routine.”
 When Mya went into it, however, she immediately had a sinking feeling in her stomach.
 “Sure enough, I landed wrong and heard my knee pop about five times,” she says.

 Mya went to urgent care and was told she had patellar tendonitis, which is when the tendon that connects your kneecap to your shin bone is inflamed.
 But a week or so later, when it was still hurting, she knew it had to be more serious than that.

 A Second Opinion That Made All the Difference

-Henry Ford Health System’s comprehensive sports medicine clinic was the perfect place for an athlete like Mya to get treated.
+Henry Ford Health’s comprehensive sports medicine clinic was the perfect place for an athlete like Mya to get treated.
 She saw Kaylin Schwartz, a physician assistant, who scheduled an MRI.